anirudhacharya/ps-lite/docs/overview.md

 ComputeGrad(X, Y, w, &grad);  // compute the gradient Push(grad);    // push the gradients to the servers
 ```
-where ps-lite will provide function `push` and `pull` which will communicate
+where ps-lite will provide functions `push` and `pull` which will communicate
 with servers with the right part of data.

 Note that asynchronous SGD is semantically different the single machine
 version.
 Since there is no communication between workers, so it is possible that
 the weight is updated while one worker is calculating the gradients.
 In other
-words, each worker may used the **delayed** weights.
+words, each worker may have used the **delayed** weights.
 The following figure
 shows the communication with 2 server nodes and 3 worker nodes.

 <img src="https://raw.githubusercontent.com/dmlc/web-data/master/ps-lite/async_sgd.png"  width=500 />